 Form I-130, Petition for Alien Relative

-Form I-130 is the foundation for any family-based green card petition.
-Only you can fill out and submit the form.
-The purpose is to demonstrate the legitimacy of your relationship between yourself and your parents, along with providing background information about yourself and your parents.
-Not sure if Form I-824 is right for you?
-VisaNation prepares all the necessary forms for you.
-Get started today!
+The purpose of the I-130 is to demonstrate the legitimacy of your relationship with yourself and your parents, along with providing background information about yourself and your parents.

-• Form I-130 Supporting Documents for Parents
+I-130 Document Checklist for Parents

-• If there was a legal name change, you need to provide proof of that
+• If there was a legal name change, you need to provide proof

 • Two passport photographs